Japanese space tourists safely return to Earth

 MOSCOW (AP) — A Japanese billionaire, his producer and a Russian cosmonaut safely returned to Earth on Monday after spending 12 days on the International Space Station.

 Fashion tycoon Yusaku Maezawa, his producer Yozo Hirano and Russian cosmonaut Alexander Misurkin made a soft landing in a Russian Soyuz capsule in the steppes of Kazakhstan at 9:13 a.m.
-(0313 GMT) about 148 kilometers (about 92 miles) southeast of the city of Zhezkazgan.
+(0313 GMT) about 150 kilometers ( 90 miles) southeast of the city of Zhezkazgan.

 Maezawa, 46, and his 36-year-old producer Hirano were the first self-paying tourists to visit the space station since 2009.
 Misurkin was on his third space mission.